-If you have an opportunity to travel Washington DC, take it!!
+If you have an opportunity to travel to Washington DC, take it!
 The history and monuments are well worth the trip.
 My husband and I definitely plan to go back.
-If there is any way you can go during cherry blossom time, it is just beautiful.
+If there is any way you can, go during cherry blossom time as it is just beautiful.
 We lucked out.
 We had made reservations a couple of months earlier.
 It would have been past cherry blossom time, however some cold weather slowed down the blossoms and we hit peak weekend.
 The beauty comes with a trade off though, the tourism is at a high and everything is crowded.

 Debbi Marquette Photography is located in Upstate New York at the foothills of the Adirondack Mountains.
 Debbi is an award winning and published travel, landscape and bald eagle photographer specializing in artistic, authentic, and memorable landscape and wildlife photography.
 She travels frequently, lives near the mountains and constantly has a camera in her hand to capture photographs so others can see the beauty of our world.

 Capture Moments: Share Stories.